-NASCO's Cooperative Leadership Certification is a professional development opportunity for those who are looking to gain the skills and perspectives needed for effective leadership that supports co-ops facing complex challenges.
+NASCO's Cooperative Leadership Certification is a personal development opportunity for those who are looking to gain the skills and perspectives needed for effective leadership that supports co-ops facing complex challenges.

 Develop a new understanding of leadership from a cooperative lens

 - Gain proficiency in NASCO's four cooperative leadership core competencies

 - Receive peer feedback on challenges or obstacles in your cooperative community

 - Develop a close network of cooperative leaders across the US and Canada

 - Complete a final cooperative leadership project or initiative of your choice, with mentorship from NASCO staff

 Center your leadership education around four core competencies: